nasa/cumulus/docs/deployment/README.md

 Then run:

-    $ npm install
+    $ npm ci

-**Note**: The npm install command will add the [kes](http://devseed.com/kes/) utility to the `<daac>-deploy`'s `node_packages` directory and will be utilized later for most of the AWS deployment commands
+**Note**: The npm ci command will add the [kes](http://devseed.com/kes/) utility to the `<daac>-deploy`'s `node_packages` directory and will be utilized later for most of the AWS deployment commands

 #### Obtain Cumulus Packages

-Cumulus packages are installed from NPM using the `npm install` step above.
+Cumulus packages are installed from NPM using the `npm ci` step above.
 For information on obtaining additional Cumulus packages, see [Obtaining Cumulus Packages](deployment/obtain_cumulus_packages.md).

 ### Copy the sample template into your repository